Another Personal Finance tutorial by GenX @ http://www.GenXGenYGenZ.com

 a) The Visa or MasterCard that comes with this combo is nothing great and you can actually keep it in your drawer (don’t even activate it if you don’t need it).

-b) The STAR of this combo is the American Express credit card where you can earn 5% cash back (maximum cash back RM50/month) for any type of transactions on Saturdays and Sundays PLUS 5X Treats Points everyday except for transactions related to Education, Insurance and Government Agencies.
+b) The STAR of this combo is the American Express credit card where you can earn 5% cash back (maximum cash back RM50/month) for any type of transactions on Saturdays and Sundays except for transactions related to Utilities and Government Agencies.
+Effective 1st June 2019, no Treats Points will be earned on weekends.

-What the above means is that you can earn 5X Treats Points and up to RM600/year in cash back with the Maybank 2 Gold/Platinum Cards AMEX from your essential expenses, i.e. Petrol, Groceries, Makan (e.g. Alexis, Ippudo, Absolute Thai, Pizza Hut, Starbucks, Sushi Zanmai, Oriental Group of Restaurants, and even McD), electrical equipment & electronic gadgets (Harvey Norman, EpiCentre, Courts, AEON, Best Denki, All IT, etc), major online shopping sites (e.g. 11St and Book Depository), Government Agencies (e.g. Local Councils and Traffic Police Stations), Plus Highway Centres (to top up Touch N Go), Telcos (Celcom, DiGi and Maxis), Unifi and even to purchase underwear at AEON or other department stores.
+What the above means is that you can earn up to RM600/year in cash back with the Maybank 2 Gold/Platinum Cards AMEX from your essential expenses, i.e. Petrol, Groceries, Makan (e.g. Alexis, Ippudo, Absolute Thai, Pizza Hut, Starbucks, Sushi Zanmai, Oriental Group of Restaurants, and even McD), electrical equipment & electronic gadgets (Harvey Norman, EpiCentre, Courts, AEON, Best Denki, All IT, etc), major online shopping sites (e.g. 11St and Book Depository), Plus Highway Centres (to top up Touch N Go), Telcos (Celcom, DiGi and Maxis), Unifi and even to purchase underwear at AEON or other department stores.

 d) Maybank is the only bank in Malaysia that provides TOLL FREE Customer Service for their Entry Level Gold credit cards.
 And I can tell you, Maybank Credit Card customer service is second to none where your calls will be answered by a human being within minutes.